PushYourLuck/underline.center/turns-one.markdown

       }
 </style>

-# Hi <span class="squiggle" id="name1"></span>
+# It's our first birthday

-Underline Center turns one this Friday, February 28th and we want to celebrate it with you.
+We're hosting a small gathering at 8:30pm this Friday, February 28th and we want to celebrate it with you <span class="squiggle" id="name1"></span>.

-We set out to build a warm and welcoming community space and we could not have done done it without you, <span class="squiggle" id="name2"></span>.

-We'd like to hang out with you and celebrate, and also take the opportunity to talk about the upcoming year.
+We set out to build a warm and welcoming community space, and it wouldn't have been possible without you.
+So please come hang out with us and celebrate as we look ahead at the upcoming year.

 With love and squiggles,<br>Punjit & Karthik

-# FAQs:
+# FAQs

 - 🚫 We won't have any alcohol since it's a commercial property (BYOB _isn't_ allowed either)
 - 🕥 We will wrap up by 11pm